-We have a collaboration and license agreement with the Cold Spring Harbor Laboratory under which we acquired an exclusive license to the Cold Spring Harbor Laboratory's patent rights related to $ISIS-SMN{Rx}$ .
-If we successfully develop and commercialize a drug incorporating the technology we licensed from the Cold Spring

-Harbor Laboratory, we will pay a milestone payment of \$0.5 million to the Cold Spring Harbor Laboratory for the achievement of a key regulatory milestone.
-In addition, we will pay the Cold Spring Harbor Laboratory a portion of any sublicense revenue and post licensing milestone payments up to \$11.3 million we receive in consideration for sublicensing the Cold Spring Harbor Laboratory's technology and a royalty on sales of ISIS-SMNRx if our product incorporates the technology we licensed from the Cold Spring Harbor Laboratory.
+We have a collaboration and license agreement with the Cold Spring Harbor Laboratory under which we acquired an exclusive license to the Cold Spring Harbor Laboratory's patent rights related to ISIS-SMN{Rx}.
+If we successfully develop and commercialize a drug incorporating the technology we licensed from the Cold Spring Harbor Laboratory, we will pay a milestone payment of \$0.5 million to the Cold Spring Harbor Laboratory for the achievement of a key regulatory milestone.
+In addition, we will pay the Cold Spring Harbor Laboratory's technology and a royalty on sales of ISIS-SMN{Rx} if our product incorporates the technology we licensed from the Cold Spring Harbor Laboratory's technology and a royalty on sales of ISIS-SMN{Rx} if our product incorporates the technology we licensed from the Cold Spring Harbor Laboratory.